 A University employee’s work may involve interacting with a government official in two primary ways: lobbying or advocacy.
 It is important to know whether your actions are considered lobbying or advocacy, because strict laws, policies, and reporting requirements govern lobbying activity.

-Am I lobbying or advocating for the University?
+Am I lobbying or advocating?

 Lobbying generally is communicating with a government official in an official University capacity to influence government policy or legislation or to request government funding or support.